Trekking the Torres del Paine Circuit

 Trip Overview

-This Patagonia adventure, hiking through famous Torres del Paine National Park along the Paine Circuit, is an unmatched Patagonia hiking adventure.
-On this 9-day trek, you will experience raw, unspoiled beauty and nature.
-At night, you'll refuel at camps located near the big eco-camp or other mountain huts enjoying most of our morning and evening meals within their comforts, the stunning park as our backyard.
+This Patagonia adventure, hiking through famous Torres del Paine National Park along the Paine Circuit (also referred to as the “O” Trek), is an unmatched Patagonia hiking adventure.
+During this 9 day trek, we experience one of the world’s last great nature refuges, surrounded every step of the way by raw, unspoiled beauty and nature.
+At night, we refuel at camps located near the big eco-camp or other refugios, enjoying most of our morning and evening meals within their comforts, the stunning park as our backyard.
 This Patagonia hike is truly an unparalleled outdoor experience.

 WOW FACTORS